-Students who do not achieve the "Pass" threshold of 90% following the remediation assessment for any block (e.g., two to three-week instructional period) will be given an additional opportunity to re- mediate during the summer and winter in order to achieve the established performance standard.
-Student progression through that academic year will not be deterred except in extreme cases, if CODM faculty determine that students have sufficient background to allow successful completion of subsequent blocks.
-The remediation program is conducted during a designated three-week period prior to winter break and a three-week period immediately following the conclusion of formal blocks for that year.
-For each block assessment in which individual students have not attained the threshold "pass" score, students are assigned up to one week of intensive study, review, and remediation with faculty responsible for each block.
-The specific remediation program for each topic varies according to the nature of the learning outcomes.
-The remediation program is organized to enable all faculty who delivered block content in a particular assessment period to provide additional assistance and review of material for students.
-The remediation culminates in a summative assessment that is different from previous assessments administered during the regular academic year.
-Because the time available for summer remediation is limited, students are able to remediate no more than five assessment periods during the summer.
+Students who do not achieve the "Pass" threshold of 90% following the remediation assessment for any block (e.g., two to three-week instructional period) will be given an additional opportunity to remediate during the summer and winter in order to achieve the established performance standard.
+Student progression through that academic year will not be deterred except in extreme cases if CODM faculty determine that students have sufficient background to allow successful completion of subsequent blocks.
+Remediation will be conducted at a designated time coordinated by the Course Director and Office of Academic Affairs.
+For each block assessment in which individual students have not attained the threshold "pass" score, students are assigned a designated time of intensive study, review, and additional learning opportunities (ALO) with faculty responsible for each block.
+The specific ALO for each topic varies according to the nature of the learning outcomes.
+The ALO is organized to enable all faculty who delivered block content in a particular assessment period to provide additional assistance and review of material for students.
+The ALO culminates in a summative assessment that is different from previous assessments administered during the regular academic year.
 As per academic policy published in the CODM Student Handbook, students who do not attain the threshold "pass" score on six (6) remediation assessments during the year will be required to withdraw from the program.
 Students are not assessed additional tuition for summer remediation because this curriculum component falls within the academic calendar for year one.